cerbos/cerbos-sdk-python/README.md

 Available options are described [here](https://github.com/grpc/grpc/blob/7536d8a849c0096e4c968e7730306872bb5ec674/include/grpc/impl/grpc_types.h).
 The argument is of type `dict[str, Any]` where the `Any` value must match the expected type defined in the previous link.

+IMPORTANT: We use the config key `grpc.service_config` to set service-specific configuration (retry policies, backoffs etc) within the nested JSON field.
+Passing this as a `channel_options` key will override that configuration entirely.
+We recommend leaving this untouched, however, if you need to pass custom config, ensure you pass the entire existing dict along with the desired updates (this can be found within the `AsyncClientBase.__init__` method).

 NOTE: We provide this as a generic method to set arbitrary options for particular use cases.
 For purely demonstrative purposes, our example below overrides `grpc.ssl_target_name_override`, which is certainly not recommended practice for production applications.